ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-Now I want to know the same thing just for Berlin.
+Now, I want to know the same thing just for Berlin.
-Unfortunately, i forgot that the relation ID of Berlin is `62422`...
+Unfortunately, I forgot that the relation ID of Berlin is `62422`...
-A good online-contextual-completion should help me:
+A good online-contextual-completion can help me:

 |                            |                           |
 | -------------------------- | ------------------------- |
 | ![](img/examples/online-cmp-before.png) | ![](img/examples/online-cmp-after.png) |

-# Using the Language server
+# Using the language server

 Ok, now let's talk about how to use the language server.
 An editor needs to have a language server client and connect to our server.